 - Maintain specified clearances to combustibles, and to heat sensitive material, equipment, and workstations. - Provide approved heat radiation shielding or barriers if needed.
-Refer to the National Fuel Gas Code for guidance. - Provide access for general servicing; provide easy access for complete removal of burner and blower. - Familiarize yourself with local and national codes.
-Develop a planned installation procedure, which will conserve material and labor on the job.
-Check to see that all material and equipment is on the job before starting installation.
+Refer to the National Fuel Gas Code for guidance. - Provide access for general servicing; provide easy access for complete removal of burner and blower. - Familiarize yourself with local and national codes. - Check to see that all material and equipment is on the job before starting installation.
 Be sure to accommodate thermal expansion of the hot tube. - Use the gas connector ONLY as shown in the instructions. - Provide end clearance so tubing won't expand and touch a wall or a structural member.